flipcoder/flipcoder/README.md

 ---

 👋 Hi, I'm Grady.
-I'm a developer, designer, and musician.
-I'm currently building [midimech](https://github.com/flipcoder/midimech), a new musical layout system created for next-gen instruments like the LinnStrument and grid controllers.
+I'm a developer and musician.
+I'm currently building [midimech](https://github.com/flipcoder/midimech), a musical layout system created for next-gen instruments like the LinnStrument and grid controllers.

 Here are some of my open-source projects:
 - [midimech: a new musical layout system for next-gen instruments](https://github.com/flipcoder/midimech)